-This chicken stir fry recipe is loaded with tender chicken, fresh crisp vegetables, and a healthy stir fry sauce that is low in carbs and perfect for the keto diet.
+This chicken stir fry recipe is loaded with tender chicken, fresh crisp vegetables, and a healthy stir fry sauce that is low in carbs and perfect for the whole family.

 I don’t know about you, but we love Asian food in our house.